MicrosoftDocs/power-platform/power-virtual-agents/advanced-create-topics-from-web.md

 To get suggestions from webpages, you first need to run the topic extraction wizard on the pages you want to use.

-After running the extraction wizard, you'll be presented with a series of suggested topics.
-Suggested topics won't be automatically added to your bot, but you can easily [add them individually or in bulk](#add-suggested-topics-to-an-existing-bot).
+After running the extraction wizard, you'll be shown the suggested topics.
+Suggested topics won't be automatically added to your bot, but you can [easily add them](#add-suggested-topics-to-an-existing-bot).

 >[!IMPORTANT]
 >The feature expects the webpages to be in the form of FAQ pages or support sites.
 Other types of pages that don't have that structure may not work as expected.